Amy Specter, Licensed Therapist & School Counselor

 Yasmin is a single mother and Bay Area resident started her involvement with Feet First Foundation when she heard about how the organization could help her teenage son.
 After her son’s enrollment in the program it wasn’t much longer that her twin daughters wanted to join as well.
 Witnessing the positive results and empowerment of her own children made her an advocate for the Feet First program.
 When Yasmin is not working as a Children’s Ministry leader, a volunteer coordinator, and event coordinator at her church, she is finding ways to help and serve within her community.
 As a single parent, Yasmin is passionate about partnering with parents to help their kids thrive and find their purpose.
 As such, she leads a single moms group to expand her community reach and fulfill her passion.
 Yasmin is a hope pusher, and enjoys being able to build up leaders.
 She spends her free time as a makeup artist, volunteering, having fun with her kids, and going on hikes.
 “I believe in being the change we desperately need to see, in the world we are living.
 Our future resides within our children and youth, and we are called to build them up to be men and women of excellent character and integrity.”

 Works with local union leaders helps Feet First Foundation with fundraising.
 In addition to this works with Sean regarding guest speakers and special events.
+John is a long time member and friend of Sean Sharkey and has been a strong supporter of the amateur and pro boxers at Fightkore Gym in Martinez.
+John brings a lot of influence to the organization.

 Steven M. Peterson LCSW #23821, CADCIII

 Steven has been a clinical social worker since 1986.
 Steve has extensive experience with treating family members of addicts and alcoholics.
 He specializes in treating clients with co-existing mental health and substance abuse disorders.
 He also works extensively with individuals coping with separation and divorce.
 Currently, Steve teaches courses in Relapse Prevention, Dual Disorders, Group Facilitation, Motivational Interviewing and Ethics at Diablo Valley College in the Addiction Studies.
 He worked as an Ad Hoc professor at the University of Wisconsin at Milwaukee for ten years and served as the lead research therapist at the Center for Addiction and Behavioral Health Research in Milwaukee, Wisconsin.
 Steve believes firmly in evidence-based practice for the treatment of co-occurring disorders and involved in several large research projects combining medications for alcohol craving with psycho-social therapies.
-His empathic and solutions-oriented approach has helped a significant number of clients.
+His empathetic and solutions-oriented approach has helped a significant number of clients.
 Steve’s therapeutic orientation comes from Motivational Interviewing, Cognitive-Behavioral Therapy, Acceptance, and Commitment Therapy; Solutions Focused Therapy and the Family Systems approach.
 Steve believes that treatment for craving management is an essential key to success with substance abuse clients as well as early intervention.